olnor18/mukube/README.md

 For a full command that cleans, builds and runs the tests:

 `bitbake -c clean mukube-test-image && bitbake mukube-test-image && bitbake mukube-test-image -c testimage `

+## Building a cluster
+We have a target for building multiple `wic` image files.
+The kas file to use is `kas-cluster.yaml`.